Emotional Consult

 Narcissism From Within: The Difference Between Healthy Self-Esteem and a Pathological Self

-Are you tired of articles with sensational headlines such as "How to recognise if you're in a relationship with a narcissist?", "The narcissistic personality — its impact on others", "Symptoms of the narcissistic personality" — all kinds of texts that leave you feeling as though every other person has narcissistic personality disorder?
+Are you tired of articles with sensational headlines such as "How to recognise if you're in a relationship with a narcissist?", "The narcissistic personality — its impact on others" — all kinds of texts that leave you feeling as though every other person has narcissistic personality disorder?

 Narcissism is, in fact, a natural part of human development, because we all need a sense of self-worth, confidence, and recognition.
-As Sigmund Freud noted, narcissism is the foundation of early psychological development — a phase in which the libido (the energy associated with the drive toward intimacy and creativity) is directed toward the self before interest in other people develops (Freud, 1914).
+Narcissism is the foundation of early psychological development — a phase in which the libido is directed toward the self before interest in other people develops (Freud, 1914).

 Normal Narcissism: The Foundation of a Healthy Self